 Coordinating support to councils: the role of LGA principal advisers

-Principal advisers are the LGA's focal point for discussions with councils about their improvement needs and the support we can make available – working with existing sector owned improvement bodies at sub-national level and with colleagues supporting CIB and TEASC.
+Principal advisers are the LGA's focal point for discussions with councils about their improvement needs and the support we can make available – working with existing sector owned improvement bodies at sub-national level and with colleagues supporting children's services improvement and TEASC.

 Health and Wellbeing system improvement programme and partnership